edbratt/hk2-site-test/introduction.md

 }
 ```

-Upon construction the book field will be filled in by HK2.
+Upon construction the book field will be filled in by GlassFish HK2.
 You can also inject into the constructor of FooImpl, or
 use an initializer method.
 In both of those cases the constructor or method must be annotated with
-[@Inject][inject] in order to tell HK2 which is the proper constructor or method to call.
+[@Inject][inject] in order to tell GlassFish HK2 which is the proper constructor or method to call.

 Here is FooImpl implemented with constructor injection: